NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 ![SQL Jobs]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Opserver-SQL-Jobs.png)

-And in the per-instance view we can see the stats about the server, caches, etc. that we're found relevant over time.
+And in the per-instance view we can see the stats about the server, caches, etc., that we've found relevant over time.

 ![SQL Instance]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Opserver-SQL-Instance.png)